Man deported to France under returns deal re-enters UK on small boat

 This was just 82 short of the 36,816 migrants who arrived during the whole of last year, and sources confirmed that arrivals on Wednesday meant that milestone has now been surpassed.

+A group of migrants were seen boarding a small boat towards the UK on Gravelines beach in northern France at first light on Wednesday.

+Roughly 30 people were pictured scrambling aboard a dinghy before it set off towards Dover, while French police vehicles in the sand dunes tried to search for and deter potential crossings.

-Official figures that include Wednesday’s arrivals are expected to be released by Thursday.
+Official figures that include the latest arrivals are expected to be released by Thursday.

 Ms Mahmood said: “The previous government left our borders in crisis, and we are still living with the consequences.
 These figures are shameful – the British people deserve better.